openfaas/docs/docs/reference/cicd/intro.md

 It's really up to you.

+#### Git examples with Jenkins Pipeline

+Examples with DinD and Kaniko: [Jenkins Pipeline examples](../jenkins/)

 ### OpenFaaS Cloud

-OpenFaaS Cloud can integrate with a public GitHub account or organisation or self-hoted GitLab instance to provide automatic CI/CD without any additional maintenance.
+OpenFaaS Cloud can integrate with a public GitHub account or organisation or self-hosted GitLab instance to provide automatic CI/CD without any additional maintenance.

 See also: [OpenFaaS Cloud](../../../openfaas-cloud/intro/)